Blog : Nakhon Ratchasima

 7

-Floor and ceiling are dark-colored artificial wood, creating dimensional contrast with the glass frames, reflecting the natural world outside and creating a warm indoor atmosphere, especially in the evening when sun shining in through the trees creates breezy patterns on the white inside walls.
+Flooring and ceiling materials are made of dark-colored artificial wood, creating a visual contrast with the building’s glass enclosures.
+It’s a design that seeks reconnections with the natural world outside while creating a warm and peaceful ambience inside.
+In the evening, sunlight shining softly through the tree creates breezy patterns like poetry in motion on the white walls.

 9